Newbury candidates face off in forum

 When asked if occasional disagreements between members help broaden discussions or hurt the ability of the board to get things done, Walker said he tends to play the role of "consensus builder."

-"When your local government stops working and it's contentious, it's not good for the taxpayer," she said.
+"When your local government stops working and it's contentious, it's not good for the taxpayer," Greco said.
 "It's not good for the resident.
 It's not good for the community.

 During the School Committee portion of the forum, Goldner and Landers expressed support for Superintendent Brian Forget.